Feature Propagation on Knowledge Graphs using Cellular Sheaves: Additional Experimental Details

 The number of iterations to run the iterative approximation of harmonic extension represents an important hyperparameter in the inductive inference pipeline.
 Many iterative algorithms employ a stopping criterion, defined with respect to some objective function, to determine when to cease iteration.
 However because this stopping criterion is also technically a hyperparameter, we chose instead to optimize for the number of diffusion iterations explicitly to gain a better sense of the relationship between the choice of diffusion iterations and performance.

-Figure~\ref{fig:overall_max_diff_iterations} plots the performance of these extended models on knowledge graph completion across the InductiveFB15k237 and InductiveWN18RR if we were to use the number of diffusion iterations which results in maximal performance on the test set.
-We see the aggregate performance depicted in this plot is only slightly better than that attained when the optimal number of diffusion iterations for the validation set are transferred to the test set (Figure ~\ref{fig:overall_hpo_diff_iterations}).
-However as can be seen from Figure~\ref{fig:diffusion_iterations}, which plots the performance of each transductive model's performance for knowledge graph completion in the inductive setting on the test set relative to the number of diffusion iterations, the optimal number of diffusion iterations on the validation graph does not always align with the optimal choice for the test graph.
+The left side of Figure~\ref{fig:overall_max_and_hpo_diff_iterations} plots the performance of these extended models on knowledge graph completion across the InductiveFB15k237 and InductiveWN18RR if we were to use the number of diffusion iterations which results in maximal performance on the test set.
+We see the aggregate performance depicted in this plot is only slightly better than that attained when the optimal number of diffusion iterations for the validation set are transferred to the test set, which is plotted on the right of Figure ~\ref{fig:overall_max_and_hpo_diff_iterations}.
+However as can be seen in Figure~\ref{fig:diffusion_iterations}, which plots the performance of each transductive model's performance for knowledge graph completion in the inductive setting on the test set relative to the number of diffusion iterations, the optimal number of diffusion iterations on the validation graph does not always align with the optimal choice for the test graph.
 We leave the determination of more robust methods for choosing the number of diffusion iterations to future work.